A genetic investigation of two rare, fragmented Eucalyptus species endemic to Victoria Support of a PhD Research Study Eleanor Fox, PhD student

 Yarra Gum (Eucalyptus yarraensis) and Strzelecki Gum (Eucalyptus strzeleckii) are two Eucalyptus species which only occur in Victoria.
 The distributions of both species are severely fragmented and disconnected as a result of urbanisation, agricultural expansion and development since European colonisation.

-This project will map the locations of populations of Strzelecki Gum and Yarra Gum across Victoria, and investigate their genetic diversity and connectivity.
+This study will map the locations of populations of Strzelecki Gum and Yarra Gum across Victoria, and investigate their genetic diversity and connectivity.
 Genetic sequencing methods will be used to assess the genetic characteristics of Eucalyptus seed stock used in commercial revegetation projects.

 Genetic data from the wild populations and seedstock will help to develop a conservation strategy for these species, and will identify priority areas for genetically diverse tree plantings.
-The project will provide data that is essential to creating future landscapes that include populations of these iconic species that are genetically diverse, well connected, and well-placed to adapt to future climates.
+The study will provide data that is essential to creating future landscapes that include populations of these iconic species that are genetically diverse, well connected, and well-placed to adapt to future climates.

 Urgency and Action: